-The following summarizes the fair valu e of derivatives outstanding on a gross basis as of: The following summarizes the an valu c of ucrivatives outstanding on a g1055 0a515 a5 01.
+The following summarizes the fair value of derivatives outstanding on a gross basis as of:

-(in thousands) Decer nber 31, 2013 December 31, 2012
+(in thousands) Dece mber 31, 2013 December 31, 201

 Assets:

 Commodity derivatives:

 Oil derivatives \$ 140,496 \$ 16,219

 Natural gas derivatives 657 17,896

 Total assets \$ 141,153 \$ 34,115

 Liabilities:

 Commodity derivatives:

 Oil derivatives (1) \$ 56,818 \$ 21,308

 Natural gas derivatives (2) 2,278 10,413

 Interest rate derivatives 277

 Total liabilities \$ 59,096 \$ 31,998

 Net derivative position \$ 82,057 \$ 2,117

-The oil derivatives fair value includes a deferred premium liability of \$11.1 million and \$18.3 million as of December 31, 2013 and 2012, respectively.

-(2) The natural gas derivatives fair value includes a deferred premium liability of \$1.6 million and \$6.4 million as of December 31, 2013 and 2012, respectively.
+- (1) The oil derivatives fair value includes a deferred premium liability of \$11.1 million and \$18.3 million as of December 31, 2013 and 2012, respectively. - (2) The natural gas derivatives fair value includes a deferred premium liability of \$1.6 million and \$6.4 million as of December 31, 2013 and 2012, respectively.

 By using derivative instruments to hedge exposures to changes in commodity prices and interest rates, the Company exposes itself to credit risk and market risk.
 Market risk is the exposure to changes in the market price of oil and natural gas, which are subject to fluctuations from a variety of factors, including changes in supply and demand.
 Credit risk is the failure of the counterparty to perform under the terms of the derivative contract.
 When the fair value of a derivative contract is positive, the counterparty owes the Company, which creates credit risk.
 The Company's counterparties are participants in the Senior Secured Credit Facility which is secured by the Company's oil and natural gas reserves; therefore, the Company is not required to post any collateral.
 The Company does not require collateral from its counterparties.
-The Company minimizes the credit risk in derivative instruments by: (i) limiting its exposure to any single counterparty; (ii) entering into derivative instruments only with counterparties that are also lenders in the Senior Secured Credit Facility and meet the Company's minimum credit quality standard, or have a guarantee from an affiliate that meets the Company's minimum credit quality standard; and (iii) monitoring the creditworthiness of the Company's counterparties are subject to counterparty netting under agreements governing such derivatives and, therefore, the risk of such loss is somewhat mitigated as of December 31, 2013.
+The Company minimizes the credit risk in derivative instruments by: (i) limiting its exposure to any single counterparty; (ii) entering into derivative instruments only with counterparties that are also lenders in the Senior Secured Credit Facility and meet the Company's minimum credit quality standard, or have a guarantee from an affiliate that meets the Company's minimum credit quality standard; and (iii) monitoring the creditworthiness of the Company's counterparties on an ongoing basis.
+In accordance with the Company's standard practice, its commodity and interest rate derivatives are subject to counterparty netting under agreements governing such derivatives and, therefore, the risk of such loss is somewhat mitigated as of December 31, 2013.